Dissecting Spectral Granger Causality through Partial Information Decomposition: Methods

 Crucially, the frequency-domain PID (\ref{GCPIDspect}) is closely related to the time-domain PID (\ref{GCPID}) through the spectral integration property, which is enabled by the redundancy definition given by (\ref{RedGCIntegral}) \cite{faes2025partial,sparacino2025quantifying}.
 In fact, performing whole-band integration of (\ref{AtomicGC}) and using (\ref{RedGCIntegral}) recovers (\ref{RedundantGC}), which shows that the time-domain atomic GC is the full-frequency integral of the spectral atomic GC, i.e. $F^{\delta}_{X_{\alpha} \rightarrow Y}=\frac{1}{\pi}\int_0^{\pi}f^{\delta}_{X_{\alpha} \rightarrow Y}(\omega)\mathrm{d}\omega$.
 In the same way, whole-band integration of (\ref{spectralCoarseGrainedGC}) yields a coarse-grained decomposition of the full GC in the time domain evidencing redundant, synergistic and unique components:

-Therefore, there exists a tight relation between the fine- and coarse-grained time-domain decompositions of the full GC stated in (\ref{GCPID}) and (\ref{CoarseGrainedGC}) and their spectral expansions stated in (\ref{GCPIDspect}) and (\ref{spectralCoarseGrainedGC}).
-This relation allows also to tailor the GC decompositions to predetermined frequency bands with practical meaning: indeed, limiting the integral to the frequency range $[\omega_1, \omega_2]$ in (\ref{RedGCIntegral}) allows to focus the GC decompositions on the portion of information transferred from the drivers to the target only relevant to the oscillatory components with frequencies included between $\omega_1$ and $\omega_2$; this possibility will be exploited in Sect. \ref{ssec:DataAnalysis} to perform the analysis focusing on specific physiological oscillations.
+Thus, there exists a tight relation between the fine- and coarse-grained time-domain decompositions of the full GC stated in (\ref{GCPID}) and (\ref{CoarseGrainedGC}) and their spectral expansions stated in (\ref{GCPIDspect}) and (\ref{spectralCoarseGrainedGC}).
+This relation allows also to tailor the GC decompositions to predetermined frequency bands with practical meaning: limiting the integral to the frequency range $[\omega_1, \omega_2]$ in (\ref{RedGCIntegral}) allows to focus on the portion of information transferred from the drivers to the target only relevant to the oscillatory components with frequencies included between $\omega_1$ and $\omega_2$; this possibility will be exploited in Sect. \ref{ssec:DataAnalysis} to perform the analysis with regard to specific physiological oscillations.

 Notably, the fine- and coarse-grained decompositions presented in this Section allow not only to dissect the full GC into atoms of information flow, but also to provide a meaningful interpretation for the existing formulations of the GC.
 In particular, the application of (\ref{RedundantGC}) to $F_{X_i}\rightarrow Y$ shows that this bivariate GC is composed by unique and redundant atoms (see Fig. 1 for $i=1$); on the other hand it is easy to show that the conditional GC is composed by unique and synergistic atoms.
 These interpretations formalize and quantify previous intuitions based on the comparison of bivariate and conditional forms of the GC in simulated settings \cite{stramaglia2014synergy,stramaglia2016synergetic}.